Generalized Euler-Maclaurin formula and Signatures: Introduction

-The class of processes here considered are rectifiable process $X$, i.e. a process admitting a.s. continuous trajectories of finite variation, see \cite{friz2023rectifiable}.

-This type of integral is fundamentally multidimensional, in so far as $X_t \in V$ and $f\colon V \to L(V,W)$ is a smooth map in the sense of Fréchet derivative, where $L(V,W)$ denotes the set of continuous linear map between two Banach spaces $V$ and $W$.
-The discrete counterparts on the level of sums are the \textbf{backward} and \textbf{forward Riemann-Stieltjes type sums};

-where $\Delta X_k = X_{k+1}- X_k$.
-No periodicity can be expected, nor can we expect the Bernoulli polynomials to play a central role, so it seems that the essential ingredients to an EML formula have been lost.
-Also, $X$ has apriori no second derivative, we are in no position to apply the usual EML formula to $t \mapsto f (X_t) \dot{X_t} $ (which further would entangle $f$ and $X$ in an undesirable fashion).
+Classical proofs of the EML formula typically use repeated integration by part.
+Some express the integral in terms of a discrete sum e.g. \cite{lampret01}, others are based on a careful induction procedure, see e.g. \cite[Chapter 9]{Knuth94}.

-To achieve the desired proof we recall the steps of a proof by Boas \cite{Boas77} of the EML formula, which serves as a useful starting point for a generalisation to Stieltjes sums and integrals.
-In the case of the backward setting the starting point of this proof begins by extendind $f$ to $\mathbb R$ with a constant value and writing the sum as an integral:
+A proof of the EML formula by Boas \cite{Boas77} which serves as a useful starting point for what follows, expresses the discrete sum as an integral.
+In the backward sum, we first extend $f$ to $\mathbb R$ with a constant value and then write the sum as an integral: